pyth-network/pyth-gitbook/README.md

 This price data can be consumed by on-chain programs and off-chain applications, and is available on Solana, Terra and BSC.

 ## Get Started
+We have several different guides to get started with Pyth, depending on your use case.

+Consume Pyth data in on- or off-chain applications:
 {% content-ref url="consumers/consume-data.md" %}
 [consumers/consume-data.md](consumers/consume-data.md)
 {% endcontent-ref %}

+Publish first-party data to Pyth:
 {% content-ref url="publishers/publish-data.md" %}
 [publishers/publish-data.md](publishers/publish-data.md)
 {% endcontent-ref %}

+Dig in to the details of Pyth's design:
 {% content-ref url="how-pyth-works/how-pyth-works.md" %}
 [how-pyth-works/how-pyth-works.md](how-pyth-works/how-pyth-works.md)
 {% endcontent-ref %}